mapbox/turf-swift/README.md

 — | `CLLocationDirection.difference(from:)`<br>`LocationDirection.difference(from:)` on Linux
 — | `CLLocationDirection.wrap(min:max:)`<br>`LocationDirection.wrap(min:max:)` on Linux

-## GeoJSON

-In contrast to [turf-swift](https://github.com/mapbox/turf-swift.git), this fork does not have any GeoJSON code itself, and instead relies on [GeoJSONKit](https://github.com/maparoni/geojsonkit).
+Note: In contrast to [turf-swift](https://github.com/mapbox/turf-swift.git), this fork does not include any GeoJSON code itself, and instead relies on [GeoJSONKit](https://github.com/maparoni/geojsonkit).

 ## CLI

-Comes with a mini-CLI `geokitten` with commands:
+Comes with a mini-CLI `geokitten` with these commands:

 - `geokitten simplify $input` to simplify a GeoJSON